Nicholaiii/teamspeak-async/readme.md

 })
 ```

-I recommend using the [module config](https://www.npmjs.com/package/config), that enables a project-global config, with many great features like JSON5 support.
+I recommend using the [module config](https://www.npmjs.com/package/config), that enables a project-global, config, with many great features like JSON5 support and different environments.

 ```js
 /* config example */